redpesk-common/afb-libpython/README.md

 ## API/RQT Subcalls

 Both synchronous and asynchronous call are supported.
-The fact the subcall is done from a request or from a api context is abstracted to the user.
-When doing it from RQT context client security context is not propagated and remove event are claimed by the python api.
+The fact that the subcall is done from a request or from an api context is abstracted to the user.
+When doing it from a request context the client security context is not propagated and the removal events are claimed by the Python API.

 Explicit response to a request is done with ``` libafb.reply(rqt,status,arg1,..,argn)```.
 When running a synchronous request an implicit response may also be done with ```return(status, arg1,...,arg-n)```.

-Note that with afb-v4 an application may return zero, one or many data.
+Note that with AFB v4, an application may return zero, one or many data.

 ```python
 def asyncRespCB(rqt, status, ctx, *args):